December 1964 South Vietnamese coup: Angry confrontations with Maxwell Taylor

 Taylor summoned Khánh to his office, but the Vietnamese leader sent Thi, Kỳ, Thiệu and Admiral Chung Tấn Cang, the commander of the Republic of Vietnam Navy, instead.
 Taylor asked the four to sit down and then said "Do all of you understand English?"
 The ambassador then angrily denounced the officers.
 According to Stanley Karnow, Taylor "launched into a tirade, scolding them as if he were still superintendent of West Point and they a group of cadets caught cheating".
 He said "I told you all clearly at General Westmoreland's dinner we Americans were tired of coups.
 Apparently I wasted my words."
 He decried the removal of the HNC as "totally illegal", and said it had "destroyed the government-making process", and that "I made it clear that all the military plans I know you would like to carry out are dependent on government stability", something he felt had been lost with the dismissal of the HNC.
 He said "you have made a real mess.
 We cannot carry you forever if you do things like this."
 Taylor believed the HNC to be an essential part of the government, because as an American, he believed civilian legitimacy was a must.
 For him, the HNC was a necessary step in a progression towards an elected civilian legislature, which he regarded as critical for national and military morale.
 The historian Mark Moyar regarded Taylor's intervention as unnecessary, and noted that there had been many instances of fierce fighting in Vietnamese history despite the complete absence of democracy throughout the nation's history.
 Taylor also reminded them of an earlier meeting where he had discussed an American plan to expand the war, increase funding for the South Vietnamese military, and to go on the offensive against the communists at the request of Khánh.
 Taylor said the Americans would not be able to help Saigon pursue their desired military strategy if the political machinations did not stop.
-Taylor said that if the military did not transfer some powers or advisory capacity back to the HNC or another civilian institution, aid would be withheld, and some planned military operations against the Ho Chi Minh trail—which was being used to infiltrate communists into the south—would be suspended.
+Taylor said that if the military did not transfer some powers or advisory capacity back to the HNC or another civilian institution, aid would be withheld, and some planned military operations against the Hồ Chí Minh trail—which was being used to infiltrate communists into the south—would be suspended.